 Why SEO for lawyers?

-It's worth reminding that writing for the internet is not the same than writing for other mediums such as a law journal, especially when the goal is to reach new clients: there are some key differences and peculiarities to take into account that we tried to introduce with this article.
+It's worth reminding to lawyers willing to take up blogging and SEO that writing for the internet is not the same than writing for other mediums such as a law journal, especially when the goal is to find new clients for a law firm: there are some key differences and peculiarities to take into account that we tried to introduce with this article.

-Lawyers willing to boost their businesses online need to get out of their comfort zone, be consistent, learn new things: SEO would help to take the most out of the effort of running a blog and maybe find inspiration while doing it.
+Lawyers willing to boost their businesses online need to get out of their comfort zone, be consistent, learn new things: SEO would help lawyers to take the most out of the effort of running a blog.